I really miss the old days when late-night television used

 Jane Withers (yes, Josephine the Plumber) as Liz "Sue me, but whenever I meet one of those 'Personality Boys' I wanna hide the good silver!" |

 A particular Late Show favorite that has been popping up recently on cable TV is The Right Approach.
-It's another one of those "rips the lid off the garbage can" show biz exposeé movies that Hollywood seems to enjoy churning out.
-Films that attempt to shed light on, usually through overstated cliché and melodrama, the ruthless backbiting and treachery that so often accompanies a star's climb to the top.
-These sort of movies bank on show business having a sleazy kind of allure allure for the audience, yet after 90 minutes trumpeting glitz and glamour, always end up touting the simple virtues of decency and a good heart.
-Striving for up-to-the-minute daring, The Right Approach dates itself instantly (and hilariously) with its profusion of swingin’ Sixties Rat Pack-era “ring-a-ding-ding” hipster slang, and each turn of its defanged, What Makes Sammy Run? meets The Sweet Smell of Success plotline.
-Ranking high on my “so bad it’s good” guilty-pleasure trash-o-meter, The Right Approach simply begs for a DVD release.
+It's another one of those "rips the lid off the garbage can" showbiz exposé movies that Hollywood seems to enjoy churning out.
+Films that attempt to shed light on, usually through overstated cliché and melodrama, the ruthless backbiting and treachery that so often accompany a star's climb to the top.

 Into this happy, pentamerous setting comes Mitch’s older brother Leo, a caustic, wannabe singer /actor of near-supernatural amorality.
-A lying, cheating, self-interested, double-crossing, womanizing opportunist decades before these character flaws became standard equipment for reality TV stardom; Leo’s poisonous influence on The Hut (as the “boys” have dubbed their digs) and the lives of the ladies he comes into contact with provides both the drama and moral of The Right Approach.
+A lying, cheating, self-interested, double-crossing, womanizing opportunist decades before these character flaws became standard equipment for reality TV stardom; Leo’s poisonous influence on The Hut--as the “boys” have dubbed their digs--and the lives of the ladies he comes into contact with provide both the drama and moral of The Right Approach.
 And, might I add, it also provides a great deal of the unintentional comedy.
-Bad boys and bad girls are the real heart of any showbiz drama, and in Frankie Vaughan’s Wile E. Coyote interpretation of Leo Mack, The Right Approach has one doozy of villain.
-Cross Patty Duke as Valley of the Dolls’ Neely O’Hara with Stephen Boyd’s Frankie Fane in The Oscar (1966) and you have some idea as to the camp histrionic heights this film can reach in its brisk 92 minutes.
+Bad boys and bad girls are the real heart of any showbiz drama, and in Frankie Vaughan’s Wile E. Coyote interpretation of Leo Mack, The Right Approach has one doozy of a villain.
+Cross Patty Duke as Valley of the Dolls’ Neely O’Hara with Stephen Boyd’s Frankie Fane in The Oscar (1966), and you have some idea as to the camp histrionic heights this film can reach in its brisk 92 minutes.

 WHAT I LOVE ABOUT THIS FILM